 Note that you should probably also make sure that the files you use for the buttons are small.
 If your files are too big, the image rollovers (or mouse-overs) will not have the smooth effect of buttons popping up and down that you intend.

 Finally, like all web page graphics, use your discretion in implementing mouse-over images on your site.
 Excessive use of rollover images will add to the overall load time of your web pages, and, if you are on a commercial web host, increase your bandwidth costs.
-You may also be interested in alternative methods to doing the above tricks using purely text, as described in the articles How to Create 3D Buttons Using CSS and How to Make Your Links Change Colour When the Mouse Hovers Over It (Using CSS).
+You may also be interested in doing it the way I did on thesitewizard.com, using pure text.
+If this is the case, please read How to Create 3D Buttons Using CSS and How to Make Your Links Change Colour When the Mouse Hovers Over It (Using CSS).
+Alternatively, if you prefer an even easier way to do this, you can also use the Free CSS Menu Bar Buttons Wizard to generate the buttons.

 It will appear on your page as: